JBR90/kanban-board-claude-code/TICKETS.md

 - Unit tests verify model constraints
 - Test coverage for model is >90%

-**Definition of Done:** All acceptance criteria are met, migration is successful, and all tests pass.
+**Definition of Done:** All acceptance criteria for this ticket are met, migration is successful, and all tests pass.

 ### B3: Task API - GET Endpoints and Tests
 **Assignee:** Azizi